T-Mobile Employee and Contractor

 We collect personal data from a variety of sources, including:

-How do we and our providers use cookies and similar technologies?
+How we and our providers use cookies and similar technologies

 We, and our analytics providers, use these technologies in our websites, apps, and online services to collect personal data when you access and use our services, including personal data about your online activities over time and across different websites or online services.
-This data is used to store your preferences and settings, enable you to sign in, analyze how our websites, apps, and services perform, track your interaction with the site or app, develop inferences, combat fraud, and fulfill other legitimate purposes.
-We and/or our providers share the data we collect or infer with other providers for these purposes, as described in the “Disclosures of Personal Data” section below.
+We use this personal data to store your preferences and settings, enable you to sign in, analyze how our websites, apps, and services perform, track your interaction with the site or app, develop inferences, combat fraud, and fulfill other legitimate purposes.
+We and/or our providers share the data we collect or infer with other providers for these purposes, as described in the “Disclosures of personal data” section below.

 Use of personal data

-We use personal data that we collect as appropriate to administer and carry out the employment relationship, including for human resources and operational, business, safety, and security purposes including as described in this Notice and below.
+We use personal data that we collect as appropriate to administer and carry out the employment relationship, including for human resources and operational, business, safety, and security purposes as described in this notice for the following purposes:

 Human resources uses, including:

-Legal and policy compliance administration and enforcement, including for the purpose of anti-discrimination laws and government reporting obligations.
+• Legal and compliance reporting obligations including for the purpose of anti-discrimination laws and government reporting obligations.

 Business uses, including:

-Legal and policy compliance administration and enforcement, including monitoring access and use of
+• Legal and policy compliance administration and enforcement, including monitoring access and use of T-Mobile Systems.

 We may use de-identified information in accordance with applicable law.